StartupBus: What to Expect

 Typically five or six teams are formed on each bus, and the majority of your time will be spent in the bus working intensely with your team, then squeezing in a couple more hours of work in your shared hotel room.
 Spending twenty hours a day with your team and your laptop — that much is a given.
 The rest is not.

 For one, the bus will stop for surprise events.
 Most often they’re a zany cross between a professional development workshop and one of those wacky kids’ contest shows like Nickelodeon Guts.
 I’ve never used the words wacky and zany in a sentence before because they’re ridiculous, but here they’re accurate.
 On day two, our mentors woke us up at 5 a.m. and told us to dress up.
 Only when we were all corralled onto the bus were we told that we’d be deposited at Georgia Tech in 20 minutes and would have to pitch our less-than-one-day-old companies to a panel of actual investors.
 Everyone snapped from sleep mode to startup mode as we clamored to turn our pitches into something legit.
 Twenty minutes later we shuffled our bedraggled teams up to a podium and tried not to make complete asses of ourselves as we answered genuine questions as to our companies’ future.
 Later that day we stopped for lunch at a mall along the highway where we took over a carousel and ran around an arcade playing Dance Dance Revolution and shooting each other with plastic rifles.
-Random things like this happened often enough that I started to feel I’d been cast against my will on some reality show, a show that tried to jazz up the dull visual image of people at laptops by subjecting them to a carnival of absurd experiences, some serious and some just silly.
+Things like this happened often enough that I started to feel I’d been cast against my will on some reality show, a show that tried to jazz up the dull visual image of startups (people on laptops) by subjecting them to a carnival of absurd experiences.
 Being in my thirties, all this had a summer camp-like wholesomeness to it which only added to the absurdity.
 By the fourth day I wouldn’t have been surprised if we’d had to jump headfirst down a slide and get slimed, or walk an actual tightrope, or at least take a cream pie to the face.

 The days on the bus are long by any account.
 By law the bus driver is supposed to get eight hours of sleep, but this had little bearing on how much sleep any of us got.
-From what I saw, only the bus itself had eight hours of downtime.
-Arriving at the hotel late into the night, the process of simply checking in could take hours (isn’t there an app for that?).
-Before we could shuffle off to sleep, our mentors would have each team come by to pitch and get critiqued, and then we’d do more of the same during breakfast the next morning.
-Hours for sleep were cut down to about four per night, maximum.
+From what I saw, only the bus itself had any downtime.
+Everything else was go, go, go.
+One night, we arrived at our hotel super late at night, and the process of simply checking took hours (isn’t there an app for that?).
+Even in that downtime, we were all crammed into the lobby making commits and practicing our pitches.
+We finally got to our rooms, but before we could shuffle off to sleep, our mentors had each team come by to pitch and get critiqued.
+We did more of the same a few hours later during breakfast.
+Sleep time was cut down to about four per night, maximum.
 Adrenaline kept most teams working late into the night anyway.
 On the night before the final competition when everyone was on their last legs energy-wise, most everyone still managed to pull an all-nighter.
 I clocked forty-five minutes of sleep myself, and later in the day slept standing up.
-The bus part of the trip is like finals week in college: an overabundance of coffee preceding an overabundance of alcohol.
+I haven’t been that worn out since finals week in college.

 The packed schedule plus the pressure to create your product, reach your milestones, and perfect your pitch, is intense.
 In this way, StartupBus is actually more like a presidential campaign trail.
+You’re stuck on a bus and it’s do or die.
 One of the charter buses on the trip was even used by the Mitt Romney campaign a few years back.

 Amid all the intensity, shit will go wrong.
 Our bus got stuck on an iced-over highway and we collectively had to scramble to change our route.
 It was freezing.
 We ate through our provisions.
 Evening turned to night and we were still stuck.
 A pregnant woman hobbled across the ice and begged entrance onto the bus to use our toilet.
 It was half Silicon Valley, half Ice-Road Truckers.

 In those hours where we bitched and moaned, something else was happening.
 It is in social situations like these that deep and lasting bonds are formed.
-The trials and tribulations of summer camp, or college, are condensed into three intense days.
+Nothing but trials and tribulations for three intense days?
 It’s like a pressure chamber for making friends.

 It’s like a pressure chamber for making friends.

 For adults, social situations like this are exceedingly rare.
 This is the real reason why StartupBus is an amazing experience.
-Even if it is kind of a shitshow, or at least a shit reality show.
+Even if it is kind of a shitshow.

 Now for some advice.